 After Ainhoa leaves, I get back into what’s supposed to be my home from now on, but when I close the front door behind me and I stand in the eerily silent and darkened interior, I feel unwelcome.
 Without thinking, I’m holding my hand over my injured ribs.
-Every breath can bring me pain if I’m not careful, not to mention that twisting my body is off limits.
-That means that I can’t go around tidying up the papers, newspapers, framed photos and other random objects that for some reason have fallen off their shelves and tables.
+Every breath can bring me pain if I’m careless, and twisting my body is off limits.
+That means that I can’t tidy up the papers, newspapers, framed photos and other random objects that for some reason have fallen off their shelves and tables.

 I shuffle into the living room on my way to a sofa, and I nearly step on the pieces of a vase that had crashed against the floor.
 The mess gives the impression that someone broke in and fucked shit up for no other reason than to make the owner’s life more difficult.
 When I sit wearily on the sofa, its cushions accommodate me comfortably.
 At some point I will need to buy the painkillers they prescribed me, and also press some ice against my ribcage.
 In any case, as I take deep, careful breaths, I appreciate that I finally have time for myself, to think, to plan how to put in practice why I occupied Asier’s body to begin with.
 I have wasted enough time away from Alazne, and I have no clue what she has been doing in the meantime.

 As I close my legs casually, I squeeze something in between my thighs, which hurts.
-Of course, I own a whole new set of genitals that I have no idea what to do with.
+I own a whole new set of genitals with which I have no idea what to do.
 My self-image remains that of a woman.
-I have to acquaint myself with the image I will offer to the world.
+I have to acquaint myself with the self I will offer to the world.

 I lift up my shirt to reveal a hairy, muscular body with a flat stomach.
 I suppose I don’t look bad for a guy of higher than average height in his late thirties.
 I squeeze my nipples to see if I can feel anything, but no, they’re just… there.
 As arousing as scratching my belly.
 It’s a shame.
 I still recall from back when I was alive as a girl how I loved to play with my nipples while I masturbated.
 I guess I have to give that up as well.

-It feels as if it’s getting chillier by the minute, but I can’t be sure.
+It feels like it’s getting chillier by the minute, but I can’t be sure.
 I find it hard to focus my thoughts.
-The concussion might be at fault, or maybe merely the fact that I’m alive again when I shouldn’t.
+The concussion may be at fault, or merely the fact that I’m alive again when I shouldn’t.
 In any case, I want to find out what kind of equipment this Asier guy was hiding in his pants.
 I unbuckle my belt to pull them down.

 I can’t hold it much longer.
 With a series of quick, short strokes, I bring myself over the edge and spurt out a few ropes of semen.
 It doesn’t have much force behind it, but that’s probably because my entire body is tensing up and writhing in ecstasy.
 The feeling seems to go on forever.
 Finally I relax with a gasp as my girl cock goes flaccid in my hand.

 My heart pounds in my chest and a cold sweat breaks out all over me.
-The curtain bulges further, and I sit up rigidly on the toilet while trying not to blink in case whatever is causing this phenomenon gets any closer.
+The curtain bulges further, and I sit up rigidly on the toilet while I keep my eyes open in case whatever is causing this phenomenon gets any closer.
 I squeeze my flaccid dick between my thighs.

 Suddenly the curtain falls limply, then sways for a bit until it reaches an equilibrium.
 What the hell just happened?
 I’m dizzy enough that I might have just imagined it.